JunyongLee1217/E-Commerce-Implementation/README.md

 npm install
 npm start
 ```
-- You ahve to change MongoDB Url to your own one.
+- You have to change MongoDB Url to your own one.
 Currently, it is:

 ```
 const MONGODB_URI =